Simulating image coaddition with the Nancy Grace Roman Space Telescope: III. Software improvements and new linear algebra strategies: Improvements to the Imcom framework

+{\sc PyImcom} then computes PSF overlaps and matrix elements using Eq.~(\ref{eq:Aij_Bi}) and managed them in specially designed ways (see Section~\ref{ss:app-linsys}).
 Each {\tt OutStamp} instance stitches relevant system submatrices into their own ${\mathbf A}$ and ${\mathbf B}$ system matrices, which it solves using a linear algebra kernel (an instance of a concrete derived class of {\tt \_LAKernel}, see Section~\ref{sec:lakernel}).
 Following the layout in the lower panel of Fig.~\ref{fig:inpix}, each ${\mathbf A}$ matrix has $9 \times 9$ submatrices, and each ${\mathbf B}$ matrix has $9$ submatrices; a pair of example system matrices, together with the resulting ${\mathbf T}$ matrix, are shown in Fig.~\ref{fig:matrix}.
 Because of the different ordering of input pixels, these system matrices seem fragmental compared to Figs.~5 and 6 of \citet{2011ApJ...741...46R}; nevertheless, thanks to the properties of linear systems, the coaddition results are supposed to be the same, as long as the mapping between rows of ${\mathbf T}$ matrices and input signals is unaffected.\footnote{Each input pixel $i$ corresponds to a row of the ${\mathbf T}$ matrix in the sense that we rewrite Eq.~(\ref{eq:T-AB}) in matrix form: $\vec T_{\alpha} = [({\mathbf A} + \kappa_\alpha {\mathbb I}_{n\times n})^{-1}] \left(-\frac12\vec B_{\alpha}\right)$, where we consider $\vec T_{\alpha}$ and $\vec B_{\alpha}$ as column vectors.
 The middle and lower panels of Fig.~\ref{fig:matrix} plot the transposed version of ${\mathbf B}$ and ${\mathbf T}$ matrices for a better layout.} As one can see from Fig.~\ref{fig:matrix}, the submatrices themselves also have structures, since each of them involves several input images; some of the substructures of submatrices seem flipped or broken, due to the ordering induced by our partitioning process.
-In the ${\mathbf A}$ matrix (upper panel), block-diagonal submatrices were computed for the same group of input pixels from an {\tt InStamp} instance, while others were computed for a pair of different {\tt InStamp} instances; some of the columns and rows are narrower than others, because only part of the pixels are selected from the corresponding {\tt InStamp} instances.
+In the ${\mathbf A}$ matrix (upper panel), block-diagonal submatrices are computed for the same group of input pixels from an {\tt InStamp} instance, while others are computed for a pair of different {\tt InStamp} instances; some of the columns and rows are narrower than others, because only part of the pixels are selected from the corresponding {\tt InStamp} instances.
 Since the ${\mathbf A}$ matrices are symmetric, below-diagonal submatrices are simply their above-diagonal counterparts transposed.